Connect to a Windows PC from Ubuntu using RDP

 2. Select Run as administrator to open the Command Prompt with administrative privileges.

-3. The reg command is used to modify the Windows Registry.
+3. The reg command modifies the Windows Registry.
 Enter the following command to enable RDP:

 reg add "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server" /v fDenyTSConnections /t REG_DWORD /d 0 /f

 Warning: Exercise caution when making changes to the Windows Registry.
-Incorrect modifications can harm your system.
+Incorrect modifications harm your system.

-4. (Optional) If the Windows Firewall is activated, use the following command to enable RDP connections:
+4. This part is optional, but if the Windows Firewall is activated, use the following command to enable RDP connections:

 netsh advfirewall firewall set rule group="remote desktop" new enable=Yes